02 May Managing Your Performance Anxiety

 The lesson here is that you have to accept the fact that you will be anxious in certain performance situations and that the best way to handle it is to learn how to channel all that primal energy into your art.

 Of course you have to know your material – the notes, rhythms, words, blocking or choreography.
 But when it comes to managing performance anxiety, not all forms of practice are equally effective.
-Remember the left brain / right brain split from a few paragraphs ago?
-A lot of practice and rehearsal tends to focus on left brain activity, such as rote memorization, overcoming technical problems and repetition.
-All of these activities require a sharp, conscious focus on planning, analytical thinking, details and critical assessment (by yourself, your teacher, coach, etc.).
+A lot of practice and rehearsal tends to focus on memorization, overcoming technical problems and repetition.
+All of these activities use the power of your left brain; they require a sharp, conscious focus on planning, analytical thinking, details and critical assessment (by yourself, your teacher, coach, etc.).
 Conversely, the right brain is the seat of creativity, inspiration, emotions and imagery – all the things that move performances from the mundane to the inspired.
 As artists, we need both hemispheres to work in tandem.

 Unfortunately, when stage fright strikes and we’re not properly prepared to handle it, the emotional energy is there, but our ability to focus on what we’ve practiced goes out the window as soon as the frontal cortex flips out.
 We lose the ability to control our breathing and the body suddenly seems to have a mind of its own.
 So there’s got to be more to preparation than rehearsing what I call the contents of the performance.
 We also need to do our preparation for the context of a performance.